Smellen/SplunkeGSD/README.md

 - If asked about mail server, select No Config

 To clean the application: run make clean with the make file out of the directory.
-To test the application : run make test
+\nTo test the application : run make test

 Download Files